gbif/hp-ejt/about.md

 ### Journal Sponsorship

-The journal is funded and published by a consortium of 9 European natural history institutions (NHIs):
+The journal is funded and published by a consortium of 9 natural history institutions (NHIs):

 * National Museum of Natural History, Paris, France (2011–)
 * Meise Botanic Garden, Meise, Belgium (2011–)